LOYAL COMPANY OF TOWN CRIERS – BRITISH CHAMPIONSHIPS.

 4 Apprentices (costumed children) are welcome to attend but may not accompany the Crier to the podium/stage.

-5 In the case of couples who are both competing Criers, they may not both act as Escort to the other.
-Only one may act as Escort to the other during the course of the Competition.
-Couples who are both Criers are not eligible for the Best Dressed Couple prize, or Best Dressed Escort prize.
+5 In the case of couples who are both competing Criers, they may not both act as Consort to the other.
+Only one may act as Consort to the other during the course of the Competition.
+Couples who are both Criers are not eligible for the Best Dressed Couple prize, or Best Dressed Consort prize.

 6 The use of a scroll is not obligatory.
 It is equally acceptable for a Crier to read from a parchment, broadsheet or handbill, or even to use no script at all but instead proclaim from memory.”